statful/statful-client-vertx/README.md

             .withTags(getTags())
             .build();

-A `CustomMetricsConsumer` subscribes to the `CustomMetricsConsumer.ADDRESS` and is responsible for saving the metrics to the in memory buffer.
+A `CustomMetricsConsumer` subscribes to the `CustomMetricsConsumer.ADDRESS` and is responsible for saving the metrics to the in-memory buffer.

-Only `metricName` and `value` are required for a valid metric.
+Only the `metricName` and `value` are required for a valid metric.
 Please refer to the `CustomMetric` class for more details.

-### Metric Collection
+### Metrics Collection

 #### Http Client

-Track the time that takes to execute each request and it's response status code.
-Currently connection time is not reported.
+Track the time that takes to execute each request and its response status code.
+Currently, the connection time is not reported.

-To identify that a request should be tracked add a request header to a request.
-The name of the header should be extracted from: *com.statful.tag.Tags.TRACK_HEADER*, the value should be set to whatever value desired for the tag.
+To identify a request that you want to track, add a request header to that request.
+The pattern used to recognize and extract the request header is *Tags.TRACK_HEADER*, where its value (of the header) should be set to the desired value at the *com/statful/tag/Tags.java* file.

 #### Http Server

-By default all requests are tracked.
-To ignore a path configure a regex that matches that path.
-For instance, to ignore anything that starts with */static* apply the following configuration:
+By default, all requests are tracked.
+To ignore a path, configure a regex that matches that path.
+For instance, to ignore a request that starts with */static* apply the following configuration:

     "http-server-ignore-url-patterns": [
       "\/static\/.*"
     ]

-URLs will be used as a TAG, so in order to avoid creating tags with IDs, or any other type of variable in your URLs you can configure transformation regex to be applied.
-An example would be removing UUIDs from the URLs on a restful API:
+It’s possible to use URLs as tag values.
+To avoid creating tags with IDs, or any other unexpected identifier from your URLs, you can configure the transformation regex to be applied.
+Here’s an example of how to remove UUIDs from the URLs on a restful API:

     "http-server-url-patterns": [
       {